 Three things.

-First, they photograph without asking.
+First, photographing without asking.
 Pilgrims prostrating outside the Jokhang are in a state of deep devotion.
 Shoving a camera in their face is disrespectful.
 Most will agree if you ask — gesture with your camera, make eye contact, wait for a nod.

-Second, they walk counterclockwise around religious sites.
+Second, walking counterclockwise around religious sites.
 Always clockwise in Tibetan Buddhism.
 Around temples, stupas, prayer wheels — always clockwise.

-Third, they ask about politics in public.
+Third, asking about politics in public.
 Please don't.
 Whatever your views, discussing sensitive topics openly puts Tibetans in an uncomfortable and potentially risky position.
 If you want to understand the situation, read before you come.
 Don't make locals your interview subjects.

 What should visitors bring that they always forget?

 SPF 50+ sunscreen and a wide-brimmed hat.
-At 3,650m, the UV radiation is savage.
-I've seen tourists with severe sunburns after a single afternoon.
-Lip balm with SPF — everyone's lips crack.
+At 3,650m, the UV radiation is savage — a single afternoon is enough to leave travelers with severe sunburns.
+Lip balm with SPF — everyone's lips crack here.
 A refillable water bottle — the air is extremely dry.
 And a warm layer for evenings — even in July, it drops to 8-10°C after dark.

 If someone has only 3 days in Lhasa, how should they spend them?